ncatlab/nlab-content/pages/1544.md

 * as a __distribution (field) of horizontal subspaces__  -- an [[Ehresmann connection]] -- and via a __connection $1$-form__ which annihilates the distribution of horizontal subspaces.
 The connection in that sense induces a smooth version of [[Hurewicz connection]].

-The usual textbook convention is to say just connection for the distribution of horizontal subspaces, and the objects of the other three approaches one calls more specifically covariant derivative, connection $1$-form and parallel transport.
+The usual textbook convention is to say just connection for the distribution of horizontal subspaces, and the objects of the other three approaches one calls more specifically covariant derivative, connection $1$-form and [[parallel transport]].

 In the remainded of this Idea-section we discuss a bit more how to understand connections in terms of parallel transport.